cytryn/loading-animations/README.md

 Note: all the animations come ready to go just by calling `LoadingDoubleFlipping.square()`, for example.

-Many basic animations contain `.circle()` and `.square()` variations.
+Many basic animations contain `.circle()` and `.square()` variations by default.

 ## Examples

 For a more true experience of the animations and its variations, download the example project and run using `flutter run --profile`.

 <table>
 <tr>